theKoladeAkande/house-prediction-cloud-version/README.md

 ## Building a custom model for use in aws sagemaker

 Sagemaker plays host to a lot of machine learning model that could be used out of the box but also offers the flexibility of using a custom model.
-The custom built here is the same  xgboost model with that of the [house-price-prediction](https://github.com/theKoladeAkande/house-price-prediction) to use this model in sagemaker the model must comply with the sagemaker's architecture more on this [here](https://sagemaker-workshop.com/custom/containers.html), this was achieved through the following steps
+The custom built for this project is the same  xgboost model with that of the [house-price-prediction](https://github.com/theKoladeAkande/house-price-prediction) to use this model in sagemaker the model must comply with the sagemaker's architecture more on this [here](https://sagemaker-workshop.com/custom/containers.html), this was achieved through the following steps